-- McCormick Place was a large exhibition hall in Chicago that burned in 1967 (loss of \$154 mi). - No fireproofing was required since the steel truss roof structure was more than 30 ft above the floor. - Exhibition booths that in some cases were two-stories high produced the fire load. - Once started, the fire was able to produce enough heat to collapse the roof structure.
+- Fire Effects on Unprotected Steel Structures Several spectacular fire-caused collapses of unprotected, long-span, low-rise steel structures have occurred. - McCormick Place was a large exhibition hall in Chicago that burned in 1967 with a loss of \$154 million. - No fireproofing was required since the steel truss roof structure was more than 30 ft above the floor. - Exhibition booths that in some cases were two-stories high produced the fire load. - Once started, the fire was able to produce enough heat to collapse the roof structure.